 North Dakota is utilizing two free smartphone applications to help individuals efficiently and effectively support our efforts to reduce and slow the spread of COVID-19 in North Dakota.
-The original Care19 app will now be referred to as Care19 Diary and will serve as a memory aid that uses location data to help users who test positive for COVID-19 recall where they’ve visited in the last 14 days to assist the contact tracing process.
+CARE19 Alert and CARE19 Diary.
+See details below!

 The Care19 app that was launched in April, by Gov. Doug Burgum and the North Dakota Department of Health (NDDoH) in partnership with ProudCrowd, creators of the popular Bison Tracker app, is NOW Care19 Diary.
 This state-of-the-art application allows you to take an active role in slowing the spread of COVID-19 by providing an easy way for you to record your activity which will be important should you or a close companion test positive.

 This app will help the NDDoH reduce the spread of COVID-19 by more efficiently and effectively identifying individuals who may have had contact with people who have tested positive.
 Once the app is downloaded, individuals will be given a random ID number and the app will anonymously cache the individual’s locations throughout the day.
 Individuals are then encouraged to categorize their movement into different groups such as work or grocery.
 The app will only store the location of any place a person visits for 10 minutes or more, and the ID number of each individual contains no personal information besides location data.

 If an individual tests positive for COVID-19, they will be given the opportunity to consent to provide their information to the NDDoH to help in contact tracing and forecasting the pandemic’s progression with accurate, real-time data.

 A new version of the app has been released.
 It is available either through the App Store on your phone by going into menus and prompt it to download the latest version.

 Care19 Diary will be continuously improving going forward: